 Although the main ingredients in these family recipes may remain the same, processing the ingredients may change.
 For example, I may choose to roughly chop my tomatoes in the blender as opposed to dicing them by hand.
 I sometimes will replace using salt by using bouillon powder.
 It doesn’t change the recipe too much.
 It’s a matter of preparing it to your liking.

 Carne De Puerco Con Calabacitas y Elote (Pork with Zucchini and Corn

-- 1 1/2 pounds boneless pork sirloin cut into 1 inch pieces
+- 1 1/2 pounds boneless pork sirloin steaks with bone cut into 1 inch pieces

-- 2 tablespoons of manteca lard or canola oil
+- 2 tablespoons avocado or grapeseed oil or traditional pork lard!

 - 1/2 cup red bell pepper sliced into 1/2 inch pieces